On the structure of asymptotic expanders: Introduction

 \subsection{Acknowledgments}

-We are grateful to Masato Mimura for pointing out to us Gross' trick (Remark~\ref{rmk:gross.trick}) and for explaining several subtleties concerning $p$\=/Poincaré inequalities in Section \ref{sec:non.coarse.embeddability}.
+We are very grateful to Masato Mimura for pointing out to us Gross' trick (Remark~\ref{rmk:gross.trick}) and for explaining several subtleties concerning $p$\=/Poincaré inequalities in Section \ref{sec:non.coarse.embeddability}.
 We would also like to thank Piotr Nowak and J\'{a}n \v{S}pakula for several illuminating discussions and comments.
+Finally, we thank Amine Marrakchi for bringing \cite{marrakchi_strongly_2018} to our attention and the anonymous referee for his/her helpful suggestions and comments.